gflexx/mandelbrot_set_python/README.md

 # mandelbrot_set_python
-This python script produces a mandelbrot fractal image<br>
+This python script produces a mandelbrot fractal image and saves it to a file<br>